Norman Falkiner

 Norman Fraser Falkiner (20 November 1872 – 11 May 1929) was an Australian politician.

+Biography

-He was born in Ararat to grazier Frank Sadlier Falkiner and Emily Elizabeth Bazeley.
+He was born on 20 November 1872, in Ararat, to grazier Franc Sadleir Falkiner and Emily Elizabeth Bazeley.
 He attended Geelong Grammar School and managed his father's stations at Jerilderie.
-In April 1901 he married Mary Louise Smithwick, with whom he had seven children.
-From 1915 he became a grazier of his own accord, and was a successful breeder of thoroughbred racehorses.
-In 1928 he was elected to the Victorian Legislative Assembly as a Nationalist for Melbourne South Province, but he died in London the following year.
+In April 1901, in Athy, Kildare, Ireland, he married Mary Louisa Smithwick, with whom he had eight children.
+From 1915, he became a grazier of his own accord, and was a successful breeder of thoroughbred racehorses.
+In 1928, he was elected to the Victorian Legislative Assembly as a Nationalist for Melbourne South Province, but he died in London, on 11 May 1929, aged 56.
 His brother Franc Falkiner and nephew Otway Falkiner were also politicians.